Activism & You

 How important is it you?

 Roll up your sleeves and jump in.
 We need you.
 Noble organizations exist that fight the good fight.
-Join The NRA, Ducks Unlimited, Safari Club International, The Rocky Mountain Elk Foundation and any others that you can afford.
+Join national and local gun lobby groups, The National Turkey Federation, Ducks Unlimited, Safari Club International, The Rocky Mountain Elk Foundation and any others that you can afford.
 Donate your time.
 Monitor legislation that is proposed in your state and throughout the country.
 When you see an anti-hunting bill introduced or witness another grandstanding politician threatening our Second Amendment rights, send an e-mail, write a letter or make a telephone call.
 Encourage your friends and family to follow suit.
 Communication makes a difference, especially with office holders.

 Here then are my basics to activism.
 Follow these steps and hammer home our cause: